SpenceKonde/ATTinyCore/avr/extras/README.md

 Thanks to @cburstedde for his work on this.

 #### Using external CLOCK (new in 1.3.3 for on 48, 88, and 828, expanded everywhere for 2.0.0)
 These parts do not support using an external crystal.
 External Clock, however, is supported - this requires an external clock source (not just a crystal) connected to the CLKI pin. **DANGER** if this clock source is not present, you must supply a clock source to CLKI pin before it can be reprogrammed, including to use a different clock source.
 The external CLOCK option is available through the IDE; in previous versions this was limited to parts which didn't support a crystal.
-With greater recognition that unbricking the parts is straightforward (we include an appriopriate sketch in the examples), as of 2.0.0, we now support this on all parts. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!** External clock sources are commonly sold as "oscillators", we would recommend the KC5032A-series for it's low cost and wide operating voltage range of 1.6-5.5v (ie, the entire operating range of these parts - but they're discontinued and there is no longer any external clock for sale from any western manufacturer or subsidiary thereof that is openly marketing an external oscillator with such  a wide voltage range).
+With greater recognition that unbricking the parts is straightforward (we include an appropriate sketch in the examples), as of 2.0.0, we now support this on all parts. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!** External clock sources are commonly sold as "oscillators", we would recommend the KC5032A-series for it's low cost and wide operating voltage range of 1.6-5.5v (ie, the entire operating range of these parts - but they're discontinued and there is no longer any external clock for sale from any western manufacturer or subsidiary thereof that is openly marketing an external oscillator with such  a wide voltage range).
 Every other oscillator available from Digikey has a narrower voltage range (often 3.3v or 5v +/- 10%, though some work from wider ranges).
 Through-hole units are available, but expensive, and all have the restrictive supply voltage requirements.
 If selecting your own oscillator, you want an "XO" type.

 #### Using external CLOCK (instead of crystal) on other parts
 The use of an external clock - that is, a single wire with an appropriate clock signal is supplied to the XTAL1 pin from an external source, is possible using this core.
 This is an advanced feature, and is not supported directly through the IDE (except as noted above) to reduce the risk of people confusing it with external crystal and bricking their chips (if external clock is set as clock source when actually using external crystal, you must supply a clock signal on XTAL1 to program the chip again, including to set it to use a crystal again).
 To use an external clock: